Can I Leave JFK During a Layover? | What Buffer You Need — TripBuffer

 FAQs

-Can you leave JFK during a layover?
+Do I need a visa to leave JFK during a layover?

 Muhammad Umar Khan, founder and editor of TripBuffer